 We recently received an approval for a marriage-based adjustment of status for an Irvine client.
 She entered the US on a K-1 fiance visa earlier this year and the couple married shortly after that.
 We filed the adjustment of status packet with substantial evidence to prove the marriage was entered into in good faith.

 The couple met through friends a few years ago.
 She was living in Mexico, and my client would visit her every few months.
 Eventually they decided to take the next step and get married.
 I advised that the K-1 fiance visa was the best option for them and we started the process.
 About eight months later, she entered the US on the fiance visa.
 Per regulations, the couple married within the first ninety days of her arrival.

 At the interview in Santa Ana, the USCIS officer asked several questions about the couple’s relationship, past marriages, time spent together, etc. I had prepared my clients regarding what to expect at the interview, and they did a great job answering the questions.
 The interview went smoothly and was over within thirty minutes.

 Because the marriage is less than two years old, my client will receive a conditional resident green card valid for two years.
 She will need to file to have the conditions removed during the ninety days immediately preceding the expiration date of the green card.
 I advised my clients to collect as much documentation to prove good faith marriage as possible over the next two years.
 I explained that if they collect enough evidence the case could be approved without an interview.
 If they don’t provide enough documentation, USCIS will call for an interview and question the bona fides of their marriage.

-If you are considering the fiance visa process, contact The Nunez Firm to schedule a consultation.
-Managing attorney Jay Nunez will personally meet with you to help determine which options are available and whether the K-1 fiance visa process is right for you.
+If you are considering marriage and one of you is not a US citizen or lawful permanent resident, contact The Nunez Firm to schedule a consultation.
+Managing attorney Jay Nunez will personally meet with you to help you better understand the options available and whether any hurdles exist that could complicate the process.